derekwyatt/derekwyatt.github.io/_posts/2014-01-01-moving-from-wordpress-to-github-pages.markdown

 home> scp derekwyatt.org:~/db.dump.gz .
 ```

-You also need to export the [Wordpress][2] data using [Wordpress][2] itself, which will generate an XML file for you.
+You also need to export the [WordPress][2] data using [WordPress][2] itself, which will generate an XML file for you.
 Unfortunately, I don't have a screenshot of this, since it's now offline for me.
 Fortunately, there's help all over the place, and [this page should make it pretty clear][14] what needs doing.
 You'll end up with an XML file at the end of the day.

 Installing Jekyll
 -----------------

 [Jekyll][5] is a blog-aware static website generator.
-This provides me a much better workflow than I had with [Wordpress][2] since everything can be done from the command line and [Vim][7] with the help of [Git][8].
+This provides me a much better workflow than I had with [WordPress][2] since everything can be done from the command line and [Vim][7] with the help of [Git][8].

 As for installation, there's nothing really special here.
 I just followed the instructions that were [provided by pages][6] and it was all pretty easy.
 The only thing I probably didn't need was [Bundler][9]; I'm sure it's helpful when things become more complex but this was so simple, it wasn't a big deal.
 I didn use it to install [Jekyll][5] on my second Mac and I had no issue.

-Migrating the Wordpress Data
+Migrating the WordPress Data
 ----------------------------

-[Jekyll][5] has a nifty [Ruby][10] gem [useful for importing data][11] from other blog applications, [Wordpress][2] being one of them.
+[Jekyll][5] has a nifty [Ruby][10] gem [useful for importing data][11] from other blog applications, [WordPress][2] being one of them.
 But...

 Unfortunately, the importer expects to be able to talk to your [MySQL][12] database server in order to export the blog entries.
 The quickest way for me to get this done was to install the [MySQL Community Server][13], load the data into it and then let the importer do it's thing.